thefrontside/bigtest/website/docs/docs/interactors/getting-started/2-why-bigtest.md

 ***
-this might get moved to the landing page of platform unless we name it `why interactors`?
+this might get moved to the landing page of platform unless we name it `why interactors`? if we decide to remove this page on account of having the landing pages for both interactor and platform, we could bring the quick start page up without the getting-started nesting
 ***

 Who should use BigTest? (need a better name for this) - someone should be able to link to this page, and it is their persuasive argument for why the team should adopt these tools.
 These are not sections but more like points that should be covered in some way: